munificent/craftinginterpreters/book/optimization.md

 profiler.
 We fixed that part of the code and could instantly see the hotspot get faster.

-The effects of changing the value representation are much more diffuse.
+The effects of changing the value representation are more diffused.
 The macros are expanded in place wherever they are used, so the performance changes are spread across the codebase in a way that's hard for many profilers to track well, especially in an <span name="opt">optimized</span> build.

 <aside name="opt">

-When doing profiling work, you almost always want to profile an optimized, "release" build of your program since that reflects the performance story your end users experience.
+When doing profiling work, you almost always want to profile an optimized "release" build of your program since that reflects the performance story your end users experience.
 Compiler optimizations like inlining can dramatically affect which parts of the code are performance hotspots.
-Optimizing a debug build risks sending you off "fixing" problems that the compiler will already solve for you.
+Hand-optimizing a debug build risks sending you off "fixing" problems that the optimizing compiler will already solve for you.

 Make sure you don't accidentally benchmark and optimize your debug build.
 I seem to make that mistake at least once a year.